Home/How Accurate Is AssemblyAI?

 Which AssemblyAI Model Are You Actually Using?

-AssemblyAI shipped three model generations in 22 months — Universal-1 (April 2024), Universal-2 (October 2024), Universal-3 Pro (February 2026).
-Most third-party articles, and many production integrations, still describe or call Universal-2.
+AssemblyAI shipped four model generations in 27 months — Universal-1 (April 2024), Universal-2 (October 2024), Universal-3 Pro (February 2026, deprecated July 2026), and Universal-3.5 Pro (July 2026 — the current flagship and the successor to U-3 Pro).
+Most third-party articles still describe Universal-3 Pro or Universal-2, and many production integrations call Universal-2 for cost reasons.
 If a tool "powered by AssemblyAI" underperforms the numbers on this page, check which generation it uses.

 ModelReleasedHeadline accuracy claimStatus